CartoDB/documentation/app/content/react/guides/authentication-and-authorization.md

 ## Authentication and Authorization

-This guide shows how you can create private and public applications.
-We can classify the applications in two:
+This guide shows how authentication and authorization work with custom applications.
+We can classify the applications in two categories:

 - Private applications.
-Requires a login against the CARTO platform.
+Require a login against the CARTO platform.

 - Public applications.
 The user does not need to log into the application.
 Access to data is provided through a token.